gkutsarov/blog_provision_infrastructure/README.md

 It copies the modified files and uploads them to the **var/www/gkutsarov** on the EC2 instance from where the website content is served.

+# [5] Destroy Infrastructure

+99-Destroy Infra.yml

+Used to destroy the whole infrastructure - EC2, SGs, S3 and etc.